PXR05/ft_0/README.md

 # FT_0

-FT_0 is a modern, terminal-based file transfer application built in Go using the [Bubble Tea](https://github.com/charmbracelet/bubbletea) framework.
-It provides a seamless way to transfer files between computers through a beautiful terminal interface.
+FT_0 is a modern terminal-based file transfer application built in Go using the [Bubble Tea](https://github.com/charmbracelet/bubbletea) framework.
+It provides a seamless way to transfer files between computers through a terminal interface.

 ## Features ✨